B1 in lieu of H1B Visa faster alternative to the US L1 and H1B visa

-It is usually, expensive and difficult to obtain non-immigrant temporary work visas such as the H-1B visa for graduate level staff or intra-company transfer visas such as the L-1A visa for managers and executives or L-1B visa for specialized knowledge employees.
+It is usually, expensive and difficult to obtain non-immigrant temporary work visas such as the H1B visa for graduate level staff or intra-company transfer visas such as the L1A visa for managers and executives or L1B visa for specialized knowledge employees.
 The B1 in lieu of H1B visa grants entry usually for multiple entries for up to a year for a short term work need in the US.
 Usually the work is done based on a contract between the US company and the overseas business.
 The US company could be in the same group of companies as the overseas company, or could be a client of the overseas company.

-The L-1A or L-1B visa requires the applicant to have worked for the overseas business for at least one year in the last three years.
+Another longer term option is the L1A or L1B visa which requires the applicant to have worked for the overseas business for at least one year in the last three years.
 The overseas business must have a subsidiary, parent, branch or affiliate office in the US.
 It is frequently not possible to meet these requirements, and the process is typically expensive and quite difficult.

-The E-2 Treaty Investor visa or E-1 Treaty Trader visa is yet another option, and requires the business to first be registered which can be a time consuming and difficult process.
+The E2 Treaty Investor visa or E1 Treaty Trader visa is yet another option, and requires the business to first be registered which can be a time consuming and difficult process.
 In addition only certain nationalities can apply for this visa.

-In some circumstances for graduate level employees (or those who are considered graduate equivalent) it may be worth looking at the B-1 in lieu of H-1B visa instead of some of the longer term work visas.
-If you wish to send people over to the US for work quickly in a matter of weeks and the work is the sort of work you would expect to be done by a graduate level employee this visa is worth considering.
+In many cases for graduate level employees (or those who are considered graduate equivalent) it may be worth looking at the B1 in lieu of H1B visa instead of some of the above longer term work visa options.
+If you wish to send people over to the US for work quickly in a matter of weeks, and the work is the sort of work you would expect to be done by a graduate level employee this visa is worth considering.
 It is frequently possible to show that an employee is graduate level by showing relevant experience instead of an actual bachelors degree or higher level qualification.

 This provision is useful when a non-US company wishes to send a member of staff to the US for a limited period in order to undertake specific projects for clients, or where you wish to bring in an employee of an overseas subsidiary, affiliate or parent for a limited period.
 The requirements for acquiring a B1 in lieu of H1B visa are as follows: